victorjudysen/Student-Attendance-Management-System/README.md

-## STUDENT ATTENDANCE MANAGEMENT SYSTEM
+## STUDENTS ATTENDANCE MANAGEMENT SYSTEM

 # Project Description
-This is a Student Attendance Management System developed using HTML, CSS, and JavaScript.
+This system is developed by group five students pursuing Bachelor of Science in Software Engineering using HTML, CSS, and JavaScript from the College of Informatics and Virtual Education of The University of Dodoma.

 # Login Credentials
 Username = 'admin'